Shopify vs Squarespace for Artists: Which Wins?

 If your goal includes discovery through search, both platforms can rank well, but Shopify usually offers more control as your site grows.
 Shopify gives you stronger options for technical SEO, structured data through apps or theme code, collection pages, and scalable product architecture.
 Squarespace can still support good SEO for artists through clean templates, editable page titles, and image-focused portfolio pages, which is often enough for small catalogs and local discovery.

-Squarespace is generally easier for artists who are not familiar with ecommerce tools.
-Its interface is designed around visual editing, and the platform tends to feel more guided for portfolio setup, page layout, and simple commerce.
+Squarespace is generally easier for artists unfamiliar with ecommerce tools.
+Its interface is designed around visual editing, and the platform feels guided for portfolio setup, page layout, and simple commerce.
 Shopify has a steeper learning curve because it gives you more store settings, shipping logic, payment options, and app choices.

 Support also differs in useful ways.
 Squarespace is appealing when you want fewer decisions and a straightforward support path for a small site.
 Shopify is better when you expect to lean on documentation, community resources, and app-based support as your business becomes more complex.